-Jermaine Hill joined the Conservatory in 2021, and brings his experience as a multihyphenate artist-educator to his role as assistant chair of the Theater Division.
-A native of New York, Hill received a B.M. in vocal performance from Ithaca College and a M.M. with academic honors in vocal performance from New England Conservatory of Music.
+Jermaine Hill joined the Conservatory in 2021, and brings his experience as a multihyphenate artist-educator-adminstrator to his role as interim dean of theater.
+A native of New York, Hill received a B.M. in vocal performance from Ithaca College and an M.M. with academic honors in vocal performance from New England Conservatory of Music.

 As a singer, he has performed with such diverse groups as the Chicago Symphony Chorus, the Britten-Pears Young Artists Programme/Aldeburgh Festival, and the Cayuga Vocal Ensemble.
-Recent acting credits include a guest spot on NBC's Chicago Med; commercials with Onion Labs and BlueCross/BlueShield; and the role of Sam in Breathe with Me (Erasing the Distance).
+Acting credits include a guest spot on NBC's Chicago Med, commercials with Onion Labs and BlueCross/BlueShield, and the role of Sam in Breathe with Me (Erasing the Distance).
 He is an ensemble member of Griffin Theatre and is on the artistic council of the Sarah Siddons Society.

-Prior to joining the Conservatory, Hill was an assistant professor of theatre and coordinator of the musical theatre program at Columbia College Chicago, where he instituted a national search for new musicals written by historically marginalized writers and composers.
+Prior to joining the Conservatory, Hill was an assistant professor of theatre and coordinator of the musical theatre program at Columbia College Chicago, where he conducted a national search for new musicals written by historically marginalized writers and composers.
 Before his work in academia, he worked for Royal Caribbean Productions as a show cocreator, music director, arranger, orchestrator, and rehearsal and production supervisor for hundreds of productions shows and music events throughout their fleet.
-He maintains a small roster of private voice students, including Tony and Grammy Award winner Heather Headley.
+He maintains a small roster of private voice students, including Tony- and Grammy-award winner Heather Headley.

-The intellectual exchange of ideas are integral parts of development, but all exchanges must be done in a respectful manner, and with the understanding that all members of our community must be committed to civility and mutual respect.
+The intellectual exchange of ideas and perspectives is integral to artistic and academic development, but all exchanges must be done in a respectful manner with an unwavering commitment to civility, transparency, and mutual respect.